Housing at Virginia Commonwealth University: Gladding Residential Center

-Gladding Residence Center was originally built in 1984 as two 3-story buildings, one apartment-style and one traditional.
+Gladding Residence Center I (built in 1979) and Gladding Residence Center II (built in 1982) were two 3-story buildings, one apartment-style and one traditional.
 It was named after Jane Bell Gladding, a professor at the school from 1947 to 1973.
-In 2016, plans were constructed to demolish and rebuild GRC I & II into two brand new buildings, also apartment-style and one traditional, but was merged into one building.
+In 2016, plans were constructed to demolish and rebuild GRC I & II into one brand new building, now known as Gladding Residence Center.